johnwr-response/ngrx-course/LOCAL_NOTES.md

 - NgRx Reducers - Step-by-Step Implementation
 - Key Concepts Summary - NgRx Actions and Reducers In Action

+5 - Querying Store
+- How to Query the Store Data - An Example

 # Commands
 ```
 npm run server